 Tourmaline is a piezoelectric material, as it can transform mechanical stress into electric force.
 The application of mechanical stress deforms the crystal molecular structure, creating a net difference in the distribution of electric charges.
 The result is that the material can be used to store and transfer electric charges.
 Pyroelectric and piezoelectric materials have found many applications in sensor, generator, and lighting technologies.

 Black tourmaline also has some interesting optical properties.
 Black tourmaline is a dichroic crystal meaning that it has different absorption coefficients for different polarization of light.
-Light that is emitted perpendicular to the crystal formation’s main axis is strongly absorbed while light that is emitted parallel to the axis is refracted.
+The light that is emitted perpendicular to the crystal formation’s main axis is strongly absorbed while light that is emitted parallel to the axis is refracted.
 This effect gives black tourmaline its unique color palette, with the amount of light being absorbed differing on different surfaces. of the crystal.
 The dichroic nature of the mineral couple with an irregular crystal formation can result in a tourmaline gem that is multiple colors.
-Further, some tourmaline crystals have such a structure that they will appear different colors depending on how light is shined on them.
+Further, some tourmaline crystals have such a structure that they will appear in different colors depending on how light is shined on them.

 The optical properties of black tourmaline mean that it has also found a home in the laboratory, where it has frequently been used as a natural mechanism for polarizing and refracting light for experiments.
-In addition, black tourmaline is one of the few species of tourmaline, the other being yellow tsilaisite, that has a high magnetic susceptibility.
+In addition, black tourmaline is one of the few species of tourmaline, the other being yellow tsilaisite, which has a high magnetic susceptibility.
 The magnetic properties of black tourmaline are due to concentrations of iron.